puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

     quest --start <name> # Provide the name of a quest to start tracking progress

 {% task 3 %}
-Let's find out how much progress you have made thus far!
-Execute the following command:
+Find out how much progress you have made so far:

 	quest --progress

-Using the quest tool is entirely optional, but we have also integrated it into the first few quests to help you out if needed.

 {% tip %}
 Typing `clear` into your terminal will remove everything on your terminal screen.
 {% endtip %}

-In addition to the quest command line tool, we have also integrated real-time feedback into the VM, which is displayed in the bottom-right corner of the terminal, as seen in Figure 1.
+While you can use the quest commands to find more detailed information about your progress through the quests, you can check on your progress real time by having a look at the quest status display at the bottom right of your terminal window.
+A process running in the background of the VM updates this status every two seconds so you can easily keep up with your progress as you complete each task.

 {% figure 'assets/terminal.png' %}